GhostRoad24/StreamSMP/README.md

 # StreamSMP

+# Before installing mods, you will need to install forge using the installer included.

 # How to install mods into minecraft.

 # 1. You will need to press Windows Key + R to bring up the run menu.